Beyond the First Birthday

 There is no one-size-fits all diet for vegan children.

 Since toddlers often have picky eating habits, you’ll want to explore a wide range of vegan foods to keep your little one well-nourished.
-Since vegan diets are high in bulk, children can feel full before they’ve consumed enough calories.
+As vegan diets are high in bulk, children can feel full before they’ve consumed enough calories.
 Be sure not to limit higher fat foods like nuts and seed butters and soy foods.
 It’s also fine to include some added fats in the diet of your little one.

 Toddlers should be getting between 30 and 40% of their calories from fat and children and teens should have diets that provide between 25 and 35% of calories from fat.
 Including some refined grains in diets can also help young children who are not eating enough calories.

 There are no one-size-fits all diet for vegan children and dietary needs differ depending on the stage of growth and development.
+Use the following charts as a guide.

 Foods for Vegan Toddlers Ages 1-3